- Back to the Welcome Screen, click Create New Project. The good old IntellIJ IDEA New Project wizard apperas.

 - All you need is a Java Module with a name that makes sense, located somewhere you can find it later without spending a whole day digging through your entire hard drive.

-- After you complete the wizard, IntelliJ IDEA prompts you whether you want to create an Application or Project level library for the Scala SDK you added.
+- After you complete the wizard, IntelliJ IDEA prompts you whether you It's possible to adjust a level of a library you want to create an : Application or Project level library for the Scala SDK you added.
 If you plan to create other projects that involve it, select Application - it lets you share it anywhere on the current machine.
 Otherwise you can go with Project - it does not really matter for this example.

 In the nearest future we're going to streamline the configuration process to avoid putting all scala-related jars in a single library.
 This should simplify developing liftweb-like applications, imported from Maven repositories that may contain various Scala jars scattered around in different libraries.